craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 }
 ```

 As you can see, you put `mixin`{.d} before the declaration and `mixin`{.d} before the instantiation call.
 All other templates niceties (constraints, default values, ...) are still there for your perusal.
-Symbols lookup is done in the local scope and the resulting code is included where the call was made, therefore injecting new functionality.
+Symbol lookup is done in the local scope and the resulting code is included where the call was made, therefore injecting new functionality.

 As far as I know, there is no special syntax for function, class and struct templates to be mixin templates.
 You will have to wrap them in a standard `template`{.d} declaration.
 In the same idea, there is no notion of eponymous trick with mixin templates: there is no question of how to give access to the template's content, since the template is cracked open for you and its very content put in your code.